mchenggit/kabanero-event/architecture/README.md

 ##### Action to Apply Kubernetes Resources

-When the applyResources action, the resources in the `directory` are applied after variable substitution using manifest variables.
+With the applyResources action, the resources in the `directory` are applied after variable substitution using manifest variables.
 Here is an example for manifest/appsody/pushMaster:

 ```
 apiVersion: tekton.dev/v1alpha1